 Scramble Through a Volcanic Fissure at Crack-in-the-Ground

-Crack-in-the-Ground is exactly what it sounds like: a large crack in the ground, more than 2 miles long and 70 feet deep, roughly 10 miles north of Christmas Valley.
-But to leave it there does a disservice to the natural attraction’s many wonders that showcase the region’s explosive history.
+Crack-in-the-Ground is exactly what it sounds like: a large crack in the ground stretching more than 2 miles long and 70 feet deep.
+Roughly 10 miles north of Christmas Valley, the natural attraction showcases the region’s explosive history.

 The eponymous crack (technically speaking, a volcanic fissure) formed more than 1,000 years ago in the wake of several nearby eruptions.
 These types of fissures aren’t uncommon, but what’s unusual is that most gradually fill with soil, rock and sediment over time.
 Not so at Crack-in-the-Ground, where the Christmas Valley’s arid climate has preserved the exposed fissure.